xiu624/xiu624.github.io/en/about/index.md

 ---
 layout: about
-title: Über Uns
+title: About
-locale: de
+locale: en
 portal:
     top_text: <em>We live music</em> as we cooperate to create graceful works and share them with you.
 about:
     s1_title: <h1><em>Pri</em>ma <em>M</em>u<em>s</em>ik is an attitude.</h1>
     s1_content: <h3>Make music and enjoy it.</h3>
-        <p>We live music the same way we live our lives.
-Being fresh and persistent.
-We make music that people likes,
+        <p>We make music that people likes, and we enjoy the enormous happiness it brings to us.
-        and we enjoy the enormous happiness it brings to us.
         Our motivation comes from the need of perfectioning our skills, comes from the desire of realising our dream, but most importantly it comes from the pleasure of creating and sharing music pieces together.</p>
         <p>At Prims, there is no complex concept or fancy melody, we are just a group of happy musicians with our joyful music.</p>
         <h3>Good music is a quality.</h3>
         <p>Good music is never made by coincidence.
 Sometimes we repeat a rhythm over and over again to make it right,